Sensei-CHO/TPDN/README.md

 You just have to drag and drop your installed modules to the module folder and you are ready to go!

 ## Requirement
-For the moment all required python packages for TPDN are in the `requirement.txt`
+For the moment all required python packages for TPDN are in the `requirement.txt`.

 To install all required packages:
 ```python